ThatXliner/scratch-2-py/README.md

 # scratch-2-py

+NOTE: README still under construction.

 ## What is this?

+**Scratch-2-py: The python implementation of PullJosh's Leopard.**

+_TL;DR_: This turns scratch projects into python.

-Scratch-2-py: The python implementation of PullJosh's Leopard.
-Inspired by PullJosh's [Leopard](https://github.com/PullJosh/leopard), and his [sb-edit](https://github.com/PullJosh/sb-edit), this implementation tries to convert scratch JSON into tokens, turn them into scratchblocks, then, using those scratchblocks, make a pygame game.
+Inspired by PullJosh's [Leopard](https://github.com/PullJosh/leopard), and his [sb-edit](https://github.com/PullJosh/sb-edit), this implementation tries to convert the crazy ugly scratch JSON into tokens and turn them into much more readable [scratchblocks](https://github.com/scratchblocks/scratchblocks).
+Then, parsing those scratchblocks, this program will make a [pygame](https://www.pygame.org/news) game.

-The parsing of JSON could be a sepreate repo....
+The parsing of JSON into much more easily readable (and usable) could be a separate repo.... :thinking:

+You can use the JSON to tokens python script in ___ .

-## WARNING
+## :warning: WARNING :warning:

-THIS IS STILL HIGHLY IN-DEV.
-THIS IS STILL IN IT'S EARLY STAGES OF DEVELOPMENT.
+:warning: THIS IS STILL HIGHLY IN-DEV. **THIS IS STILL IN IT'S _very_ EARLY STAGES OF DEVELOPMENT**.

 The formatting guidelines are still WIP, too.